An area-depth symmetric $q,t$-Catalan polynomial: Results

 Let $f_{1}(\pi)$ and $f_{2}(\pi)$ be the first and second component of $f(\pi)$, respectively.
 Note that appending a North step to the beginning and an East step at the end of a Dyck path of semilength $m$ increases the area by $m$.
 As $\pi$ is obtained by concatenating $N$, $f_{1}(\pi)$, $E$, and $f_{2}(\pi)$, we have $q^{\area(\pi)} = q^{k-1} q^{\area(f_{1}(\pi))}q^{\area(f_{2}(\pi))}$.
 Now consider the depth labelling of $\pi$.
 Observe that the labellings of all North steps after $\pi_{2k+1}$ can be uniquely determined by the labelling to the right of $\pi_{2k+1}$.
 Since the labelling to the right of the first North step is $0$ and $(k,k)$ is the first time $\pi$ touches the diagonal, we have that the labelling to the right $\pi_{2k+1}$ is $1$.
 However, looking at the corresponding depth labelling in $f_{2}(\pi)$, this value is a zero.
 Thus, to get from the depth labelling of $f_{2}(\pi)$ to the that of $\pi_{2k+1} \ldots \pi_{2n}$ in $\pi$, we must add $1$ to each of the $n-k$ labels.
 Additionally, from the definition of the depth labelling, we see that the portion of $\pi$ from $(0,1)$ to $(k-1, k)$ corresponding to $f_{1}(\pi)$ has the same depth labelling as $f_{1}(\pi)$.
 This gives us that $t^{\depth(\pi)} = t^{n-k} t^{\depth(f_{1}(\pi))}t^{\depth(f_{2}(\pi))}$.
 Therefore,

 Summing over $k$ from $1$ to $n$ gives the desired result. \end{proof}

 The recursion in Proposition~\ref{prop: recurrence} relates the polynomials $F_n(q,t)$ to the $q,t$-Catalan polynomials in~\cite[Section 5]{IrvingRattan.2021} in terms of increasing/decreasing factorizations and to Hurwitz graphs~\cite{AdinRoichman.2014} since they satisfy the same recurrence.
 Note that in~\cite{AdinRoichman.2014} the authors defined a statistics $\mathsf{bmaj}$ on Dyck paths, which corresponds to our depth statistics.
-However, our definition of $\mathsf{depth}$ is different from $\mathsf{bmaj}$.
+However, $\mathsf{depth}$ and $\mathsf{bmaj}$ are defined in different ways.
 In particular, the depth sequence is a refinement of depth, which will be used in subsequent sections to define a duality.